-THE ALISON SCHOLARS PROGRAM.
+THE ALISON SCHOLARS PROGRAM

-The Alison Scholars Program is available, by invitation only, to a few selected Honors students who have a great love for the humanities and are likely to be candidates, not only for graduate or professional school admission, but also for prestigious awards and graduate fellowships, including the Rhodes, Marshall, Truman, and Gates competitions.
+The Alison Scholars Program is available, by invitation only, to a few selected Honors students who have a great love for the humanities and/or social sciences and are likely to be candidates, not only for graduate or professional school admission, but also for prestigious awards and graduate fellowships, including the Rhodes, Marshall, Truman, and Gates competitions.
 The program is named after Dr. Francis Alison, a colonial scholar and founder (in 1743) of the New London Academy, the forerunner of the University of Delaware.

-The program includes Alison Scholars courses and special events that expose students to major issues in literature and the arts, science, politics, and world affairs; faculty mentors to help the Scholars plan their educations; and an early introduction to enriching activities, such as undergraduate research, study abroad, community service, internships, and service-learning experiences.
+Faculty mentors and Honors Program staff help the Scholars plan their educations and provide an early introduction to enriching activities, such as undergraduate research, study abroad, community service, internships, and service-learning experiences.

-Alison Scholars enjoy some flexibility in meeting their General Education requirements.
 At Delaware, all College of Arts and Sciences students must complete a liberal arts core known as "Breadth Requirements."
 While Alison Scholars must fulfill these requirements, they have greater freedom in the particular courses they choose; this freedom is designed to facilitate speedier entry into upper-level or graduate courses.

-Fall 2004 Alison Scholars will be selected in March and April from students majoring in Arts and Sciences who have been offered Fall 2004 admission into the University Honors Program.
+Alison Scholars are selected in March and April from the incoming students majoring in Arts and Sciences who have been offered admission into the University Honors Program.

-THE WRITING FELLOWS PROGRAM.
+THE WRITING FELLOWS PROGRAM